sanketkheni01/Windows-11-Virtual-desktop-animation/README.md

 Windows 11 still supports slide animations when swiping on a touchscreen, we make use of this by sending touch inputs to the desktop that simulate a 4 finger swipe to left or right.
 This triggers the switch animation to respective left or right desktop.

 # How to use
-Simply build and run the application, it will start a background process. while it's running, press win + ctrl + up or down arrow to switch between desktops.
+Simply download and run the application, it will start a background process. while it's running, press win + ctrl + up or down arrow to switch between desktops.

 You can also run the `script.ps1` file in Powershell to toggle the program on and off